chrismcna/sentinel/README.md

 ### 3. Configuration

-Connection details bave to be specified in `sentinel.conf`:
+Connection details have to be specified in `sentinel.conf`:

     rpcuser=<rpcuser>
     rpcpass=<password>